NXT Vengeance Day (2023)

-The 2023 NXT Vengeance Day was a professional wrestling event produced by WWE.
-It was the third annual Vengeance Day event held for the promotion's developmental brand NXT, and the 11th Vengeance overall.
-The event took place on Saturday, February 4, 2023, at the Spectrum Center in Charlotte, North Carolina and aired via WWE's livestreaming platforms.
+The 2023 NXT Vengeance Day was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the third annual Vengeance Day produced by WWE for NXT and the 11th Vengeance overall.
+The event took place on February 4, 2023, at the Spectrum Center in Charlotte, North Carolina.
 This was the first major NXT event to be held in North Carolina and the second Vengeance event held at this venue after the 2006 event, when it was formerly known as Charlotte Bobcats Arena (renamed in 2016).

 Unlike the previous year's event, which was held as a television special, the 2023 event was held as a livestreaming event, marking the first Vengeance Day to air on Peacock.
 It was also the first Vengeance, as well as NXT's first major event, to be livestreamed on Binge in Australia.
 This also marked the first standalone NXT livestreaming event to be held outside of Florida since NXT TakeOver: Portland in February 2020, and the second NXT event overall held outside of Florida since then, after the WrestleMania 38 week event, NXT Stand & Deliver in April 2022.

 Six matches were contested at the event.
 In the main event, Bron Breakker defeated Grayson Waller in a Steel Cage match to retain the NXT Championship.
 In other prominent matches, Gallus (Mark Coffey and Wolfgang) defeated defending champions The New Day (Kofi Kingston and Xavier Woods), Pretty Deadly (Elton Prince and Kit Wilson), and Chase University (Andre Chase and Duke Hudson) in a fatal four-way tag team match to win the NXT Tag Team Championship, and Roxanne Perez defeated Gigi Dolin and Jacy Jayne in a triple threat match to retain the NXT Women's Championship.
 The event also saw the return of Dabba-Kato, formerly known as Commander Azeez.